Do Go On - Do Go On Presents: Arty Facts - Vault

 I think you're right.

-But, you know, at least it's respected here.
+but you know, at least it's respected here.

 My favourite thing about Ronnie Swanee is he didn't even build it.

-You're an ideas man.
+You're an idea's man.

-And they go, you can put something together.
+And they go, you put something together.

 If that's art, then I want in.